ahrosen-919/db_bakery_3200-2/README.md

 using an id that does not exist.
 A user MUST use preexisting ingredientIds or bakedGoodIds when creating a new Recipe, or else the api will crash attempting to get an ingredient or baked good using an id that does not exist.
 To select a type for a Baked Good, there is a drop down menu that lists the four options of the Type enumeration.

+### Note*
+Remember to change the application properties to match the correct database connection settings.(Ex password)